James Paxton dominant as Mariners blank Astros in home opener

 Paxton pitched seven shutout innings, allowing four hits with two walks and four strikeouts on 103 pitches.
 Paxton allowed just one runner to reach second base in his first six innings, flashing an upper-90s fastball and biting breaking pitches.

 The baseball gods can be a cantankerous group of curmudgeons, lamenting the bygone days of sacrifice bunts and choking up on the bat.
-But they also have devilish sense of humor.
+But they also have a devilish sense of humor.

-So a day after becoming just the second team to blow a six-run lead in the ninth inning since 2011, the Mariners, of course, again found themselves entering the ninth inning ahead by six runs.
+So a day after becoming just the second team since 2011 to blow a six-run lead in the ninth inning, the Mariners, of course, again found themselves entering the ninth inning ahead by six runs.

 This time, catastrophe did not ensue.
 This time the Mariners closed it out.
-Reliever Evan Scribner worked a 1-2-3 inning, and the Mariners beat the Houston Astros 6-0, pleasing an antsy and chilled crowd of 44,856 that showed up to the home opener at Safeco Field despite a dismal start to the season.
+Reliever Evan Scribner worked a stress-free 1-2-3 inning, and the Mariners beat the Houston Astros 6-0, pleasing an antsy and chilled crowd of 44,856 that showed up to the home opener at Safeco Field despite a dismal start to the season.

-Mariners starter James Paxton was outstanding, pitching seven shutout innings, allowing four hits with two walks and four strikeouts on 103 pitches (65 strikes).
-Paxton allowed just one runner to reach second base in his first six innings, flashing an upper-90s fastball and biting breaking pitches.
-Carlos Correa had three of those hits.
+“With what happened this last week and especially yesterday, we needed to bounce back and I felt very strongly that we would,” manager Scott Servais said.
+“We have a lot of fight in us.
+There’s some grind in our team.
+It was a rough week.
+Everybody felt it.”

 Most Read Stories